- About Us

-This program is delivered to parents with children 0 to 12 years old with developmental disabilities and intended to impact parents and their children.
+This program is delivered to parents with children 0 to 12 years old with developmental disabilities and is intended to impact parents and their children.

 The Stepping Stones Triple P (SSTP) Level 4 program is a behavioral family intervention for parents who have children with a developmental disability.
 The program is intended to change child behavior through parenting practices that include providing children with positive attention and managing behavior through function-based behavioral techniques.

 Six-month and 1-year follow-up results from several have demonstrated decreases in dysfunctional parenting practices and child misbehaviors (i.e., child's noncompliance and oppositional behaviors) when compared to a wait-list .

 SSTP Level 4 can be delivered in two different formats:

 Group Stepping Stones Triple P is delivered to parents over the course of 9 weeks, which involves group sessions.
 The sessions teach parents the principles of positive parenting and how to monitor their child's behavior.
 Strategies include developing positive relationships, encouraging desirable behavior, managing misbehavior, and planning for high-risk situations.
 Content is taught through video demonstrations, skill practice, and positive feedback on the utilization of skills taught.
 Additionally, three individual telephone consultations are provided to help facilitate independent problem-solving.

 Standard Stepping Stones Triple P consists of 10 individual sessions, which cover strategies that encourage children's development and teach misbehavior management.
 Parents watch video demonstrations on positive parenting skills, self-select goals and strategies to practice, and receive positive feedback on skills used in the clinic and at home.
 Parents learn to identify high-risk situations and use a seven-step planned activity training routine to enhance generalization and maintenance.